vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 It may not be doubted that 'upayaikya' or oneness of upaya, would be harmed, if Sri is also included in the upaya.
 Desika explains this fact as follows :

 As it is explicit in the term Narayana' and 'charana' that the upaya is only one as characterised by gunavishesha and vigraha-vishesha, even in the same way, He happens to be nityapatnisambandha-visishta and so, there is no eventuality of upaya-dvitva.
-It is to be noted here, that the glory of Paramatman is enhanced by the attribute of the form of Sri,
+It is to be noted here, that the glory of Paramatman is enhanced by the attribute of the form of Sri, that Paramatman Himself is of unsurpassable glory on account of His own essential nature.

-240

-Essence of Srimad Rahasyatraya Saram

-that Paramatman Himself is of unsurpassable glory on account of His own essential nature.
 His auspicious nature is svabhavasiddha and He is 'ananyadheena-kalyanam.'

 It may be noted that they are mutually glorifying each other, and so, the supremacy of Paramatman does not become diminished if it is qualified by Goddess Sri.